Bluemangoo/RWNC/README.md

 3. Run RWNC

-4.Then you can use F12 to hide the console and Pause to show the console.
+4. Then you can use F12 to hide the console and Pause to show the console.
 ## Requirements
 1. Java 8 or higher (to run the minecraft core)